Valentine’s Day Snacks (& Heart Shaped Food)

 CHARCUTERIE & CHEESE

 - Hard salami or sopressata – the kind that is sold in a log, that you slice yourself, is best.
 I also love this on a football charcuterie board.
 You can even use it to make heart shaped food (more on that below).

 - Prosciutto – it’s a pink and delicious Valentine snack idea.
 Also welcome on a breakfast charcuterie board.

 - Babybel cheese – more on this below!

-- Cheese with cranberries – the goat cheese logs rolled in dried cranberries are always a good option (especially in Christmas salad), but this time around I chose Crimson Wensleydale cheese, which is a crumbly white cheese with dried cranberries running through it.
+- Cheese with cranberries – the goat cheese logs rolled in dried cranberries are always a good option (especially in salad for Christmas), but this time around I chose Crimson Wensleydale cheese, which is a crumbly white cheese with dried cranberries running through it.

 - Crispy French crackers – these look like little round waffles, almost, but they’re crispy crackers that pair well with everything.
 The brand I typically buy is Tresor’s.